 The position of Assistant Director of a seminar production represents a serious commitment of time and energy.
 Assistant directors will attend all rehearsals and performances and will be charged with significant outside preparation, research, and directorial tasks.

-The following form reflects a general application for both Spring 2019 seminar productions.
-Assistant directors will be assigned to the show that most serves their needs and the department needs; please note that the Mainstage requires a significantly greater time commitment than the Black Box.
+The following form reflects a general application for both Spring 2019 seminar productions (Cabaret and the Tang Project).
+Assistant directors will be assigned to the show that most serves their needs and the department needs; please note that the Mainstage requires a significantly greater time commitment than the Tang Project.

 Please note that both assistant directing and directing a studio lab/new works lab/playwright’s lab in the same semester will usually prove impossible and will be permitted only in very rare circumstances.
 Thus, if you are interested in directing, we suggest that you apply to AD early and often.
 Preference will be given to students who have completed TH140 Intro to Directing and TH240 Intermediate Directing, and who have not had the opportunity to AD a past production.